 What is Keyforge?

 Despite the obvious lack of in-person tournaments, card games are experiencing a surge of new players.
 (Either online or the classic “kitchen table” setting.)

-There’s a lot of different games to choose from, but many of them are quite pricey.
-A single competitive deck can cost you more the average AAA video game.
+There are a lot of different games to choose from, but many of them are quite pricey.
+A single competitive deck can cost you more than an average AAA video game.
 That might leave you restrained to just a deck or two in that game.

 Keyforge quite successfully manages to find a solution to this problem.

 Usually, tournament players have problems keeping up with the best decks that could be banned or pushed out of the meta in weeks.
 Casual players cracking packs and building decks together might struggle with keeping games fun and balanced.
 After all, card games are part deck building, part actual gameplay, right?

 A Different Approach to the Trading Card Game

 Keyforge, released in 2018 with the first set Call of the Archons, experimented in removing the deck building aspect entirely.
 It’s creator, Richard Garfield, who is most known for creating Magic the Gathering, wanted Keyforge to be a solution to what some players felt were the negative side of a collectible card game: